-    Fergal McCann, Tara McIndoe-Calder 23 September 2014
+Fergal McCann, Tara McIndoe-Calder, Tuesday, September 23, 2014

 The role of credit-fuelled property booms in the Global Crisis has received much high-profile attention in recent years.
 Using data on Irish small and medium enterprises, this column highlights an additional channel through which such booms can impact post-crisis growth.
 Firms having difficulty repaying their property-related debts divert resources away from hiring and investment.
 Property booms thereby induce misallocation of resources in both the boom and the bust.

-Nicola Gennaioli, Alberto Martin, Stefano Rossi 19 July 2014
+Nicola Gennaioli, Alberto Martin, Stefano Rossi, Saturday, July 19, 2014

 There is growing concern – but little systematic evidence – about the relationship between sovereign default and banking crises.
 This column documents the link between public default, bank bondholdings, and bank loans.
 Banks hold many public bonds in normal times (on average 9% of their assets), particularly in less financially developed countries.
 During sovereign defaults, banks increase their exposure to public bonds – especially large banks, and when expected bond returns are high.
 At the bank level, bondholdings correlate negatively with subsequent lending during sovereign defaults.

-Alberto Martin, Jaume Ventura 05 July 2014
+Alberto Martin, Jaume Ventura, Saturday, July 5, 2014

 There is a widespread view among macroeconomists that fluctuations in collateral are an important driver of credit booms and busts.
 This column distinguishes between ‘fundamental’ collateral – backed by expectations of future profits – and ‘bubbly’ collateral – backed by expectations of future credit.
 Markets are generically unable to provide the optimal amount of bubbly collateral, which creates a natural role for stabilisation policies.
 A lender of last resort with the ability to tax and subsidise credit can design a ‘leaning against the wind’ policy that replicates the ‘optimal’ bubble allocation.

-Neil Kay, Gavin Murphy, Conor O'Toole, Iulia Siedschlag, Brian O'Connell 29 June 2014
+Neil Kay, Gavin Murphy, Conor O'Toole, Iulia Siedschlag, Brian O'Connell, Sunday, June 29, 2014

 Small and medium-size enterprises (SMEs) often report difficulties in obtaining external finance.
 Based on new research, this column argues that these difficulties are not due to greater financial risks associated with SMEs.
 Instead, they are the result of imperfections in the market for external finance that negatively affect smaller and younger enterprises.
 The same research has shown that these types of firms are also the most reliant on external finance to support their investment and growth.

 Joseph Noss, Priscilla Toffano, Sunday, April 6, 2014

 The impact of tighter regulatory capital requirements during an economic upswing is a key question in macroprudential policy.
 This column discusses research suggesting that an increase of 15 basis points in aggregate capital ratios of banks operating in the UK is associated with a median reduction of around 1.4% in the level of lending after 16 quarters.
 The impact on quarterly GDP growth is statistically insignificant, a result that is consistent with firms substituting away from bank credit and towards that supplied via bond markets.

-Francesco Pappadà, Yanos Zylberberg 03 February 2014
+Francesco Pappadà, Yanos Zylberberg, Monday, February 3, 2014

 Greece’s austerity package included an unprecedented increase in the VAT rate, but the resulting increase in revenue was much lower than expected.
 This column links this disappointing result to the ‘transparency response’ of firms to higher tax rates.
 In countries like Greece with poor tax monitoring, firms face a tradeoff when deciding whether to declare their activity.
 Transparency is a necessary condition for accessing external finance, but it also means having to pay tax.
 Improving credit conditions for small and medium-size Greek firms might shift this tradeoff in favour of transparency.

-Erik Feyen, Ines Gonzalez del Mazo 12 May 2013
+Erik Feyen, Ines Gonzalez del Mazo, Sunday, May 12, 2013

 Before the global financial crisis, European banks had rapidly expanded their foreign-lending activities.
 However, this column argues that financial stress in Europe has put this process into reverse and negatively affected credit conditions in developed and emerging markets alike.
 As European banks repair their balance sheets and rethink their business models in a context of stricter regulatory requirements, financial fragmentation, and a deteriorating European economy, they continue to retrench to home markets.

-Moritz Schularick, Alan Taylor 24 October 2012
+Moritz Schularick, Alan Taylor, Wednesday, October 24, 2012

 Is the sluggish growth we see in the North Atlantic economies normal?
 This column updates the authors’ 5 October 2012 column to include an analysis of the UK.
 The original column looks at 14 advanced economies over the past 140 years and shows that larger credit booms during expansions have been systematically associated with more severe and prolonged slumps.
 Measured against the historical benchmark, the recent US recovery has been far better than could have been expected.
 The same cannot be said of the UK’s growth performance.